mashaan14/RPTree/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/release/python-390/)

 ## 	The Effect of Points Dispersion on the k-nn Search in Random Projection Forests
-This is an implementation for the following paper:
+This is an implementation for our paper in IEEE Access:
 ```bibtex
 @ARTICLE{9846977,
 	author={Alshammari, Mashaan and Stavrakakis, John and Ahmed, Adel F. and Takatsuka, Masahiro},